alhos96/meditation-app/README.md

 That runs the frontend part of application in the development mode.

 Open http://localhost:3000 to view it in the browser.
 Register new user and login with those credentials.
 At the same time, in another tab navigate to **localhost:3000** again and register one more user and use credentials to login.
-You will now be able to test and use all features mentioned in [1][description and features]
+You will now be able to test and use all features mentioned in [description and features](#description-and-features)